Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Thoughts**:
 A lot of new terms here that I will need oo understand before continuing inc, websockets, .env files contents and purpose. (https://www.infura.io/blog/post/how-to-use-dotenv-to-enhance-basic-security-within-your-dapp)
 VSCode Foundry Test runner extension

 Having immense issues with tryng to run foundry and anvil from terminal in VSCode.
-It runs if i do it in bash but my brain is missing the bit to join the dots between that and vscode.
-I'm stuck even after asking perpelxity.ai several times. the current ELI5 instructions show several steps and end with running foundryup from bash - this is where  am confused as I want to workin my terminal in vscode  - I don't even know how to ask teh next question to understand what I don't understand.
+Update ..Check that VSCode Terminal is Bash not Poershell.
+When Clone Repo then fork it.
 I am at 30mins ish on this vid and have spent hours trying to understand how to get anvil to work https://www.youtube.com/live/v7Y7F60YdFQ